+It's important to understand that border collies are extremely high-energy dogs.
+This breed needs tons of exercise and plenty of activities to keep the body and mind occupied and in good shape.
 At a bare minimum, you must be able to provide a long, brisk daily walk (preferably two).
 You will need to walk on-leash as border collies are prone to chasing cars and bicycles.
 In a safe area, you can play fetch or Frisbee to work off some of the energy and provide the dog a task to complete.
 Although they are are superb herding dogs, they also excel in most dog sports, especially agility and disc dog competition.
 You must find plenty of activities for your border collie if you want him to thrive.

 This high energy level and need for activity make the breed less suitable for apartment living.
 It's best to provide a large fenced yard or, even better, a farm or ranch where there is herding work to be done.
 The border collie tolerates both cold and hot weather fairly well, but you should always provide a comfortable place for your dog out of any extreme conditions.

 What a border collie won't tolerate is being alone.
 It's not enough to provide room to roam; your dog needs someone to roam with and something specific to do.
 When bored, this dog may develop habits such as chasing cars, digging, chewing up furniture, or barking.
 You may also note typical herding behavior of humans and other pets, nudging and nipping to get them in line.
 If you are a multi-pet household, this might lead to altercations.